carpentries/instructor-training/episodes/21-carpentries.md

 ## The Carpentry Community

-There are several hubs of activity for the Software and Data Carpentry communities:
+There are many ways to get connected with the Software and Data Carpentry communities:

 *   Our websites are:
     *   [Software Carpentry]({{ site.swc_site }})